myjeeed/InteractiveGloves/readme.md

 ## Pacman Gloves

 The accelerometer and flex sensors are used detect orientation of the hand, which is used to control a game of pacman.
+The original pacman game code is from [this sketch by Laurel Deel](http://www.openprocessing.org/sketch/46944).

+## Asteroids

+The base game is borrowed from [this sketch by Mark Gillespie](http://www.openprocessing.org/sketch/106239).
+Instead of the original WASD/space controls, the motion is now controlled by the accelerometer, and laser fire and mouse clicks by the touch pads.
+The ship speed also varies with the flex sensor readings, and a small vibration occurs when you crash.